jlumijarvi/mysql-replication-docker/README.md

 mysqldump -u root -p --all-databases > dump.sql
 ```

-Unlock the databases in the original shell window.
-Keep the master status in the screen.
+In the original shell window unlock the databases.
+Keep the master status in the console.

 ```
 UNLOCK TABLES;